AndyObtiva/glimmer-dsl-swt/README.md

 - Extra args (Optional): You may optionally add the following to `Rakefile` to configure extra arguments for javapackager: `Glimmer::RakeTask::Package.javapackager_extra_args = "..."` (Useful to avoid re-entering extra arguments on every run of rake task.).
 Read about them in [their section below](#javapackager-extra-arguments).

 ### javapackager Extra Arguments

+(note: currently `Glimmer::RakeTask::Package.javapackager_extra_args` is only honored when packaging from bash, not zsh)

 In order to explicitly configure javapackager, Mac package attributes, or sign your Mac app to distribute on the App Store, you can follow more advanced instructions for `javapackager` here:
 - https://docs.oracle.com/javase/9/tools/javapackager.htm#JSWOR719